tarcisioallyson/tarcisioallyson/README.md

 - 👋 Hi, I’m @tarcisioallyson
-- 👀 I’m interested in Mobile Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m currently learning .NET
 - 💞️ I’m looking to collaborate on Open Source Project
 - 📫 How to reach me ...